We're delighted that you've chosen to get started with Scroll Documents.

 With Scroll Documents, you can assign a status to your document to indicate what state it is in.
 By default, all documents are set to In Progress, but you can choose to set this to Under Review or Approved.
 Note that these statuses apply to the document itself and not its individual pages.

-- Use the status picker to change the status from In Progress to Under Review and click Save:
+- Use the status picker to change the status from In Progress to Under Review:

-Statuses also apply to the saved versions of your document and can be updated in the same way.
+Statuses also apply to the saved versions of your document and can be updated at any time from Versions in the Document Manager.

 6: Export the Document